-- 1. All rules (pages 8-13) apply. - 2.
-Current COVID-19 guidelines given by the University of Illinois will be enforced during 4-H activities. - 3.
-Two State Fair Delegates total may be chosen from the following (SF) classes.
-One State Fair Delegate may be chosen from the (SFR) class.
+- 1. All rules (pages 9-13) apply. - 2.
+Two State Fair Delegates total may be chosen from the following classes: 50168, 50169.

 Entrepreneurship: Be the E!
 (County Only)

 Exhibit a binder portfolio or display that includes the results of at least two completed activities from each year exhibitor has been enrolled in the project.
 Completed activities from previous years should be included.